-The Group holds derivative financial instruments such as foreign currency forward to mitigate the risk of changes in exchange rates on foreign currency exposure arising from receipt of collections from export customers and repayment of External Commercial Borrowings to a foreign bank.
+The Group holds derivative financial instruments such as foreign currency forward to mitigate the risk of changes in exchange rates on foreign currency exposure arising from receipt of collections from export customers and payment of import vendors.
 The counterparties of these contracts are generally banks.
 These derivative financial instruments are determined using quoted forward exchange rates at the reporting dates based on information obtained from respective bankers.